Tenure-Track Assistant Professor of English – Literary and Cultural Studies

 Carnegie Mellon University shall abide by the requirements of 41 CFR §§ 60-1.4(a), 60-300.5(a) and 60-741.5(a).
 These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities, and prohibit discrimination against all individuals based on their race, color, religion, sex, or national origin.
 Moreover, these regulations require that covered prime contractors and subcontractors take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, national origin, protected veteran status or disability.

-Similar searches: Full-time, 4-year college or university, English, Cultural studies, Professor, Assistant, Gender and women's studies, Humanities, Literature, British, Literature in English other than British and American, Pennsylvania
+Similar searches: Full-time, 4-year college or university, English, Cultural studies, Professor, Assistant, Gender and women's studies, Humanities, Literature, British, Literature, global anglophone, Pennsylvania

 More search results